 For running the model it is recommended to do this on Labdata, which is a big storage server, and which can be expanded to Petabyte sizes if the need arises.
 This is the place to store your data from any source.
 This folder can be made accessible to your supervisor if you are a student.
-As you will likely work on Labdata, it will be convenient to add to your .bashrc file the alias alias lab='cd /net/labdata/login'.
+As you will likely work on Labdata, it will be convenient to add to your .bashrc file the alias alias lab='cd/net/labdata/login'.

-On labdata, you can make a directory called like Experiments/Case, and for your first simulation a 'working' directory like Experiments/Case/H001, with the next ones H002 etc. In your working directory you should put the dales4 executable, all the necessary inp files, and namoptions.
-For large runs one is requested to submit jobs to the SLURM queuing system17, with sbatch job.001 and if you want to use a number of $\tt Ncores$ (an integer value of the number of requesed cores) the contents of your job file should read like ulimit -s unlimited mpirun dales4
+On labdata, you can make a directory called like Experiments/Case, and for your first simulation a 'working' directory like Experiments/Case/H001, with the next ones H002 etc. In your working directory you should put the dales4 executable, all the necessary \inp files, and namoptions.
+For large runs one is requested to submit jobs to the SLURM queuing system, with and if you want to use a number of Ncores (an integer value of the number of requesed cores) the contents of your job file should read like